DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSelectBox/1 Configuration/fieldTemplate.md

 A template name or container.

 ---
 If you define a **fieldTemplate**, the component does not render the underlying HTML.
-In this case, manually render hidden input with the corresponding name attribute to submit values through a HTML form.
+In this case, you should render hidden input with the corresponding name attribute to submit values through a HTML form.

 The example below shows how to define the **fieldTemplate**.
 If you want to customize field text, use the TextBox's [text](/Documentation/ApiReference/UI_Components/dxTextBox/Configuration/#text) property.